SqLait/Plush/README.md

 # How to customize?

 When first starting the shell you get prompted to create a config.
 Hit Y so you can start using lua to customize the behaviour of your shell.
-But that is not all.
-(NOTE: This behaviour will be changed in the future) if you create a prompt.lua file you can create your own prompt!
+But that is not all. if you create a prompt.lua file you can create your own prompt!

+NOTE: In the future this behaviour will change.
+I am currently working on implementing a init.lua file that will run all your configs in the shell.
+This will also creatly improve the performance of the shell instead of having one lua runtime per script, since now it will use one per shell.
+You will probably have to use special variables in order to change things like the prompt.